No products in the basket.

 Actor Jung Il-woo tried Dalgona Coffee on the country’s television show, Stars’ Top Recipe at Fun-Staurant.
 Since then, it has become a social media phenomenon.

-Reactions to its taste and characteristics have often been broadcast to viewers around the world - with most responses overwhelmingly positive.
+In other cultures, similar whipped coffee drinks exist.
+It’s known as Beaten Coffee in India and a form of Frappe in Greece.
+Reactions to its taste and characteristics have often been broadcast to viewers around the world — with most responses overwhelmingly positive to this Asian coffee.

 But is it worth all the fuss?
 And what does Dalgona Coffee taste like, anyway?